fission/docs.fission.io/docs/content/usage/functions.en.md

 function 'hello' updated
 ```

-Let's verify that the function now respond with a different output than earlier:
+Let's verify that the function now responds with a different output
+than it did earlier:

 ```bash
 $ curl http://${FISSION_ROUTER}/hello